 who needs encouragement?
 That person is breathing.

-Encouragement, affirmation, and hope are the main ingredients for adding value to someone.
-If you are going to say anything to someone hurting, let it be these things!
+Encouragement, affirmation, and hope are the main ingredients for making someone feel heard, understood, and valuable.
+If you are going to say anything to someone hurting, let it bring hope to these things!
 Resist at all costs the temptation to give advice, opinions, or enlightenment.

-Soul to soul connection happens when we are present, attentive, and listening.
-We add value when we affirm, encourage, and bring hope.
+Soul-to-soul connection happens when we are present, attentive, and listening.
+We can change lives when we affirm, encourage, and bring hope.
 Even Sigmund Freud discovered that symptoms of emotional distress could sometimes be relieved simply by talking in certain ways to his patients.